alus-it/AirspaceConverter/README.md

 This is the default way to use the graphical user interface:
 1. Choose the desired output format.
 2. If needed, specify the QNH to be used for calculating the height of flight levels, this must be done before reading airspace files.
-3. Specify a default terrain altitude to be used for the points not under terrain raster map coverage.
+3. If converting to _GoogleEarth_ specify a default terrain altitude to be used for the points not under terrain raster map coverage.
 4. Select as input multiple _openAIP_ (**.aip**) _OpenAir_ (**.txt**) and/or _GoogleEarth_ (**.kmz**) files or the folder containing them.
-5. And/or select one or multiple waypoints files (**.cup**) or the folder containing them.
+5. If converting to _GoogleEarth_ or to find missing altitudes of _SeeYou_ waypoints it is possible to load multiple raster map files (**.dem**) with the terrain altitude.
-6. If converting to _GoogleEarth_ it is possible to load multiple raster map files (**.dem**) with the terrain altitude.
+6. And/or select one or multiple waypoints files (**.cup**) or the folder containing them.
 7. Optionally configure the latitude and longitude ranges for filtering the output.
 8. If converting to _OpenAir_ choose if to output only points and the desired coordinates format.
 9. Press the "Convert" button.